Josephine Laura Moura (Jo) passed away peacefully of natural causes on January 21, 2019 at the youthful age of 95.

 A loving, loyal and dedicated wife, mother, daughter, sister, aunt, grandmother/great grandmother and friend, Jo is survived by her sons, Kenneth S. Moura (Judy) and Robert A. Moura (Sandi); daughters, Valerie E. Moura and Janice D. Moura Cruz (Fernando); seven grandchildren (Kenneth Jr and Brian Moura, Ashley Koncul, Andrea O’Neal, Alexander Moura, Tom and Alice Cruz); seven great grandchildren (Kenneth III and Alison Moura, Bear and Alexandra Koncul, Wells and Henry O’Neal and Turner Moura).
 She is also survived by many beloved nieces, nephews and friends.

-A Mass of Christian Burial will be offered at St. Thomas More Church in Chapel Hill on Friday, February 1st at 2:00 pm.
-Jo will be buried with her beloved Arthur in Arlington National Cemetery.
+A Mass of Christian Burial was held at St. Thomas More Church in Chapel Hill on Friday, February 1st at 2:00 pm.
+Jo was buried with her beloved Arthur in Arlington National Cemetery on Friday, March 22, 2019..

 In lieu of flowers, please consider a donation to the Juvenile Diabetes Research Foundation in Jo’s name, or maybe hug your loved ones and tell them how much you love and appreciate them, or get in touch with your child-like innocence and let out some joyous laughter ‘a la’ Josephine.
 Rest in peace Jo.
 We love you dearly.